What is Care Council?

 Care Council will now be on the third Wednesday of the month, taking place between 5:45pm and 7:30pm.

-We hope we will be able to run face-to-face sessions in 2021, but for now, why not join our virtual groups, which we are bringing from our homes to yours.
+We hope we will be able to return to face-to-face sessions in the near future.
+For now though, why not join our virtual groups, which we are bringing from our homes to yours.

-We have also launched the first online issue of the new Care Council Magazine.
-You can read the October 2020 edition here.
+We have also launched the online issue of the new Care Council Magazine.
+You can read the latest May 2021 issue here.

 What is Care Council and Care Council Juniors?

-Care Council is a session for looked after children and care leavers aged 13-25 and is a great place for them to share their wishes and feelings on the care system to make positive changes, meet new friends and access support.
+Care Council is a session for looked after children and care leavers aged between 13 and 25.
+The group is a great place for young people to share their wishes and feelings on the care system, and help us to make positive changes Care Council is also a great way to make some new friends and access support.

-Care Council Juniors is a group for looked after children aged 7-12.
-The group gives them the chance to make services better, meet new friends, and have their voices heard.
+Care Council Juniors is a group for looked after children aged 7 to 12.
+The group gives young people the chance to take part in themed activities, the opportunity to make services better as well as to meet new friends and have their voices heard.

 Why should you come to the groups?